-We see, then, that restricting bases or URs to a single surface form predicts only two types of errors, and both are attested in the new paradigm types in section 3.
-Furthermore, this approach also explains the "de-coupling" of final vowel alternations from non-final reduplication, which were once predictably linked.
+proach also explains the "de-coupling" of final vowel alternations from non-final reduplication, which were once predictably linked.
 In particular, final vowel raising and non-final reduplication are treated as the result of separate rules, rather than being derived from a common fact about underlying representations (underspecified final vowels).
 Since these are separate rules, they may each have their own lists of exceptions, and the fact that words like gleshka are an exception to both is purely an accident from the point of view of this analysis.
 If learners have evidence that a word is exceptional with respect to only one process, they may still regularize it with respect to the other.
 The result is "inconsistent paradigms", such as those that have arisen in Lakhota.

-4.3 Inferring nothing from non-basic forms
+5.4 Inferring nothing from non-basic forms